 24. Change is constant within variable rates.

-25. People create and design organizations as they ‘see’ their organization.
-Organizations perform exactly as they are designed to perform… which may not ‘fit’ the desired performance – thus, a gap).
+25. Organizations perform exactly as they are designed to perform… which may not ‘fit’ the desired performance – thus, a gap between design and desire.

 26. Collaboration gains better performance than non-collaboration.